History

 Junkers returns

-“A dream is just a dream – until you decide to make it a reality.”
+“A dream is just a dream – until you decide to realize it.”

 This quote applies not only to Hugo Junkers, who as an engineer and entrepreneur initiated fundamental innovations in aircraft construction at the beginning of the 20th century.
-The all-metal aircraft design he developed, the cantilevered, detachable wing, the pressurized cabin and the lightweight construction method are still standard in aircraft construction today.
+The all-metal aircraft construction he developed, the self-supporting, detachable wing, the pressurized cabin and the lightweight design are still standard in aircraft construction today.

 Businessman Dieter Morszeck is another such visionary who makes dreams come true.
-A passionate pilot, he has made it his mission to breathe new life into the traditional Junkers company.
-Inspired by the spirit of Hugo Junkers, he manages to preserve the history and relaunch it at the same time – combined with innovation and the latest technology.
+As a passionate pilot, he has made it his mission to breathe new life into the traditional Junkers company.
+Inspired by the spirit of Hugo Junkers, he has managed to preserve the company’s history and at the same time relaunch it – combined with innovation and the latest technology.

 I want to get young people excited about flying – in their heads and in their guts.
 Dieter Morszeck